AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="CreatingCinemagraphswithPhotoshop.pdf"><strong>Creating Cinemagraphs with Photoshop (PDF)</strong></a>
     </div>
-    <em>Create an living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop.
+    <em>Create a living photograph by combining video from Adobe Stock with clever masking techniques in Photoshop.
 Bring your images to life with motion and a strategic loop point</em>
     <br>
   </td>
 </tr>